 As in previous years, we used the Cottage Labs compliance checking tool to programmatically determine if a paper is in the Europe PMC repository and, if so, what licence is attached to it.

-If we look at the two elements of the policy separately, the percentage of articles available via Europe PMC was 94%, while the number of articles with a correct and programmatically identifiable licence (either in Europe PMC or on the publisher’s website) was 92%.
+Overall compliance is 95%, up from last year’s 90% (see table 5).
+If we look at the two elements of the OA policy separately, the percentage of articles freely available via Europe PMC at the time of publication was 98%, while the number of articles with a correct and programmatically identifiable licence (either in Europe PMC or on the publisher’s website) was 96%.

-Looking at the 348 non-compliant articles, 63% are missing from Europe PMC and the remainder are available, but under an incorrect or unknown licence.
+Looking at the 184 non-compliant articles, 35% are missing from Europe PMC and the remainder are available as free, full-text articles, but under an incorrect or unknown licence.

 We continue to urge subscription publishers to develop better workflows to make sure that COAF-attributed articles, for which an APC has been levied, are deposited in PMC in line with our requirements.
-This issue of continuing non-compliance was considered as part of Wellcome’s recent open access policy review and contributed to the decision that, from 1 January 2020, we will no longer fund APCs in subscription journals unless they are covered by a transformative agreement.
+The issue of continuing non-compliance has contributed to the decision that, from 1 January 2021, we will no longer fund APCs in subscription journals unless they are covered by a transformative arrangement.

 |Publisher||Journal type||Number of articles||Non-compliant||Non-compliant (%)|

-As things stand, COAF will be terminated at the end of September 2019 because the funders will no longer share a common OA policy.
-A final decision will be taken in June 2019 and communicated to all organisations in receipt of COAF funding.
-If COAF is terminated, the individual funders will continue to support OA costs in line with their policies, but these funds will not be centralised through COAF.
+Consequently, COAF will end on 30 September 2020.
+Once COAF is terminated, the individual funders will continue to support OA costs in line with their policies, but these funds will not be centralised through COAF.

-The raw data used for this article is freely available on Figshare.
+The raw data used for this article, together with spending reports from earlier years, is freely available on Figshare.